Visit Andalucia Logo

 Normally held during the first two weeks of May, the Jerez horse fair, designated of International Tourist Interest, lasts a whole week.
 Its origin goes back 500 years when the fair was an annual event for horse traders.

-Feria del Caballo location
+Feria del Caballo Location

 The Feria del Caballo takes place in the González Hontoria Park, on Álvaro Domecq avenue and the statistics are staggering.
 Over 1 million lights illuminate the park, including 206 arches.
 Over 200 casitas (hospitality tents), all decorated with farolillos, coloured paper lanterns, are open to the general public.